bee7813993/ffmpegMp4Mix/README.md

 You can customize the behavior of the batch script by editing the following options in `mixtrack_ffmpeg.bat`:

-### Include or Exclude Original Video Audio
+### Use the original video's audio
-- By default, the original video's audio track is not included in the final file.
+- By default, you will be asked whether you want the audio in the video to be the first track of the finished video.
-- To include it, update the following setting:
+- By setting USE_VIDEO_AUDIO, you will always be asked without being asked.
   ```bat
   set USE_VIDEO_AUDIO=1
   ```
+- **`0`**: Do not make the video's audio the first track
+- **`1`**: Make the video's audio the first track

 ### MPC-BE 1.5 Compatibility Mode
 - Prevents duplicate track names in MPC-BE 1.5: